SnowflakePowered/shiratsu/spec.md

 Since there may be exceptions that these rewrite rules do not cover, the original serial number is always available in the `serial` column.
 Also note that the internal serial may not be consistent with the media serial, so querying by serial is not necessarily consistent.

-### The Shiragame meta table (`shiragame`)
+### The shiragame meta table (`shiragame`)

-Describes this release of the Shiragame database.
+Describes this release of the shiragame database.
 This table MUST only contain one row, with the following schema.

 | Column           | Description                                                                                                      | Status   |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------- | -------- |